Applying for Schengen Visa in Colombia

 How do I know if I need a Colombia Schengen Visa?

 Yes.
-You will need to attend an interview at the embassy, consulate, or visa application center of the country you plan to apply to, to provide supporting documents and biometric data.
+You will need to attend an interview at the embassy or consulate or visa application center of the country you plan to apply to - to provide supporting documents and biometric data.

 Can I extend my Schengen Visa during my stay?